Todo #10464

 In retrospect I see the title I picked for this issue is wrong; really it should be something like, "Do not update the pkg repo config unless the system is actually being updated."

-Updated by Kyle Palmer 4 months ago
+Updated by Kyle Palmer about 1 year ago

 Craig Leres wrote in #note-21: